abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

     >**Note:** Repeat the steps for `master` branch as well.

 ## Task 6: Verify changes are deployed to the cluster - Read Only

+Finally, you will validate that the changes made to the Git repo are reflected on the Kubernetes cluster.
+By inspecting the updated pod configuration, you’ll confirm that the new CPU value has been applied—demonstrating GitOps in action.

 1. Run the following command in the SSH Session that you have opened to the ubuntu-k8s VM from Putty and copy the pod name starting with **arc-k8s-demo**